-- A description of the research question and scope of the problem, including a brief literature cited section for relevant previous research. - The objectives of the project, research methodology, available research and field facilities, reasonably expected results by the end of the project, and a brief timeline. - A table that contains the project budget.
+- A description of the research question and scope of the problem, including a brief literature cited section for relevant previous research. - The objectives of the project, research methodology, available research and field facilities, reasonably expected results by the end of the project, and a brief timeline.
+Ensure data collection methods are suitable for research objectives (e.g., visual estimates of disease incidence at two-week intervals are unlikely to be useful for accurately modeling disease risk). - A table that contains the project budget.
 Note specific requirements in the 'Funding Guidelines' section below. - A brief, one-paragraph biographical description of the principal investigator and cooperating researchers.

-Summary Slide: Use the accompanying "2024 USGA Davis Program CFP Summary Slide Template" to summarize your project for the research committee.
+Summary Slide: Use the accompanying "2025 USGA Davis Program CFP Summary Slide Template" to summarize your project for the research committee.
 The slide will be used during the review meeting when the committee discusses proposals.
 You must follow the template and include the project title, principal investigator name, project objectives, funding request, number of affected golf courses, and one optional image, table, or figure.